uol-makito/CSCK541.EMA.GroupB/README.md

 ## Tests

-This application ran a basic set of manual unit and integration tests based on the following features:
+This application run a basic set of manual unit and integration tests based on the following features:

 ```
 Our server has three modes: